 To serve the population and stakeholders of Barangay Aglayan with firm dedications of commitment in adhering the principle of good governance and to provide, social, economic, cultural, environment education, health, peace and order, youth, sports and infrastructure development worthy of respect and emulation.

 We envision Barangay Aglayan to become an economically progressive Barangay.
 A center of Agri-business, commerce, trade and industry with God loving people, health and self –reliant citizenry with fully developed infrastructures through hardworking, dedicated, transparent, faithful and responsible.

-Until in 1060, Aglayan was officially recognized as a regular barrio of the Municipality of Malaybalay per Resolution no. 53 series of 1960 by the Municipal Council of Malaybalay.
+Until 1060, Aglayan was officially recognized as a regular barrio of the Municipality of Malaybalay per Resolution no. 53 series of 1960 by the Municipal Council of Malaybalay.
 It was named after the creek full of Aglay plants and was better known as Aglayan.
-It had two sitios, upper Kapayawan where the natives of Bugcaon settled and lower Kapayawan where the natives of Linabo resides.
+It had two sitios, upper Kapayawan where the natives of Bugcaon settled, and lower Kapayawan where the natives of Linabo reside.

-The following Barangay Officials had initiated in adopting developments for the Barangay:
+The following Barangay Officials initiated adoption developments for the Barangay: